sindresorhus/pretty-ms/readme.md

 Type: `boolean`<br>
 Default: `false`

-Show milliseconds separately, this means they won't be included in the decimal part of the seconds
+Show milliseconds separately.
+This means they won't be included in the decimal part of the seconds.

 #### formatSubMs

 Type: `boolean`<br>
 Default: `false`

-Show microseconds and nanoseconds
+Show microseconds and nanoseconds.

 ## Related